cysouw/diathesis/text/c05_case.md

 c.
 Das Buch kostet viel.
 d.
 Er nennt den Namen des Kindes.
 :::

+In summary, there are only few verbs in German with double accusatives.
+In general, there seems to be a strong generalisation that the German language disprefers verbs that govern multiple noun phrases in the same case.
+However, there are a few diatheses that result in multiple accusatives in the same clause (see [@sec:infinitive-aci]).

 ### --- Adverbial case-marked arguments --- {.unnumbered}